Fast, effortless and 100% online.

-The P45 form is a statement that summarises how much tax your employer paid in the current tax year.
+The P45 form is a statement that shows how much tax you’ve paid on your salary so far in the tax year.

 There is no standard format for it (each may look a bit different), but the minimum information on it is always the same.